-- All staff and volunteers need to demonstrate through their application, interview and reference checks that they meet the positions key selection criteria and that their attitudes and work practices are in keeping with the values of ALARA and uphold client's rights. - All staff and volunteers need to obtain a Disability Sservices Positive Notice Card (or Exemption Card) and Blue Card where they work with clients under the age of 18 years.
-This will be in accordance with the current requirement of the Commission for Children and Young People and the Child Guardian (See Procedure Staff Recruitment and Selection, Procedure Working with Children Check Blue Card, Procedure Yellow Card).
-Depending on the nature of specific funding arrangements under which clients are supported some staff be required to obtain and submit a National Police Check on a three yearly basis. - Board and senior staff are required to obtain and submit a National Police Check (name only) on a three yearly basis.
-This may also be required for other staff on a case by case basis if required as part of a specific funding or contractual agreement.
-Board and Senior staff must also hold a Blue Card (Working with Children check) and Disability Services Positive Notice Card (or Exemption Card) - Volunteers need to obtain a Blue Card from the Commission for Children and Young People prior to commencing work unsupervised with clients.
-Staff need to have an application for a Blue Card lodged prior to commencing.
+- All staff and volunteers need to demonstrate through their application, interview and reference checks that they meet the positions key selection criteria and that their attitudes and work practices are in keeping with the values of ALARA and uphold client's right. - All staff and volunteers need to obtain an NDIS Worker Clearance or hold a Disability Services Positive Notice Card (or Exemption Card) and have a current Blue Card where they work with clients under the age of 18 years.
+This will be in accordance with the current requirement of the NDIS Quality and Safeguards Commission, Commission for Children and Young People and the Child Guardian (See Procedure Staff Recruitment and Selection, procedure Blue Card, Procedure Yellow Card).
+Depending on the nature of specific funding arrangements under which clients are supported some staff be required to obtain and submit a National Police Check on a three-yearly basis. - Board Directors, Senior staff, the Direct Services Team and Administration staff are required to obtain and submit a National Police Check (name only) on a three yearly basis.
+This may also be required for other staff on a case by case basis if required as part of a specific funding of contractual agreement.
+Board and Senior staff must also hold a Blue Card (Working with Children Check) and Disability Services Positive Notice Card (or Exemption Card). - Staff and volunteers need to obtain a Blue Card from the Commission for Children and Young People prior to commencing work unsupervised with clients. - In relation to decision making roles and working and volunteering roles with children and young people, the NO CARD-NO START rule applies.